trueos/pcbsd/docs/desktops.rst

 IceWM
 =====

-`IceWM <http://www.icewm.org/>`_ is a light-weight window manager.
+The `IceWM window manager <http://www.icewm.org/>`_ is light-weight.
 Figure 6.7a shows a screenshot of IceWM running on PC-BSD®.
 In this example, the user has launched the "Application" menu by clicking on the "IceWM" button in the lower left corner.
 This menu can also be launched by right-clicking anywhere on the desktop.

 **Figure 6.7a: IceWM on PC-BSD®**